You may be able to help reduce high insulin levels by making dietary changes and increasing your physical activity.

-In one study, overweight older women had lower insulin levels after consuming a high-protein breakfast compared to a low-protein breakfast.
-They also felt fuller and ate fewer calories at lunch (89).
+In a small study from 2015, premenopausal individuals living with obesity had lower insulin levels after consuming a high protein breakfast compared with a low protein breakfast.
+They also felt fuller and ate fewer calories at lunch (

-However, protein does stimulate insulin production so that your muscles can take up amino acids.
-Therefore, eating very high amounts will lead to higher insulin levels.
+However, protein stimulates insulin production so that your muscles can take up amino acids.
+Therefore, eating very high amounts over a prolonged period may lead to higher insulin levels in otherwise healthy individuals (

 A larger study from 2018 sheds some light on these diverging results: When it comes to protein, dietary patterns are important.